dustytrinkets/restaurants-api/README.md

 - Swagger – for API documentation can be found [here](https://restaurants-api-production-9595.up.railway.app/api/docs).

-- Throttler – for rate limiting and basic protection against abuse.
+- Throttler – for rate limiting and basic protection against abuse for high load endpoints .

 - GitHub Actions – handles continuous integration and automated testing before deployment.
 - Railway – for deployment and managed PostgreSQL hosting.